jupyterlab/extension-examples/advanced/kernel-output/README.md

 ![OutputArea class](preview.gif)

-In this example, you will see how initialize a kernel, how to execute code and how to display the rendered output.
-The `OutputArea` class used by Jupyterlab to render an output area under a notebook cell or in the console will be reused.
+In this example, you will see how to initialize a kernel, execute code and display the rendered output.
+The `OutputArea` class used by JupyterLab to render an output area under a notebook cell or in the console will be reused.

 Essentially, `OutputArea` will render the data that comes as a reply to an